-Additionally, educate and train your employees about the cybersecurity protocols.
-This must include implementing security protocols in your bring your own device (BYOD) policy.
+Additionally, educate and train your employees about cybersecurity protocols.
+This must include implementing security protocols in your bring-your-own-device (BYOD) policy.
 For example, if employees lose their device, they must report it immediately and take urgent action to mitigate risks.

 Have the proper technology in place

 To run a successful remote work policy, open communication is crucial.
 Since face-to-face contact is reduced, it should be mandatory for remote workers to establish clear and timely communication among teams in order to convey priorities, goals, deadlines, and reports.

 Invest in communication tools like chat software, secure document sharing, and web conferencing.
 Applications like Skype or Google Hangouts allow for some face time, which could be beneficial for urgent updates.

 Without guidelines and checkpoints, it will be difficult to keep track of your employees and hold them accountable.
 As such, it is your responsibility to communicate your needs and expectations.